From Ideal to Real: Unified and Data-Efficient Dense Prediction for Real-World Scenarios: Experiments

 \subsubsection{Visual Comparisons}

-We present qualitative comparisons in Figure~\ref{fig:depth_visual} and Figure~\ref{fig:seg_visual}.
-As shown in Figure~\ref{fig:depth_visual}, prior methods often struggle with occlusions and low-visibility conditions.
-In contrast, DenseDiT demonstrates a strong global understanding of complex scene structures, producing coherent depth maps even in challenging conditions like fog, rain, and overcast lighting.
-This improvement stems from its ability to incorporate additional semantic and visual cues via the prompt and demonstration branches.
-Similarly, Figure~\ref{fig:seg_visual} illustrates the advantages of DenseDiT in pixel-level classification tasks.
+Fig.~\ref{fig:depth_visual} and Fig.~\ref{fig:seg_visual} present qualitative comparisons.
+As shown in Fig.~\ref{fig:depth_visual}, prior methods often struggle with occlusions or low-visibility (e.g., fog, rain, overcast), while DenseDiT yields coherent depth maps by leveraging semantic and visual cues via its prompt and demonstration branches.
+Fig.~\ref{fig:seg_visual} illustrates DenseDiT's advantage in segmentation tasks.
 Notably, in the fourth row, DenseDiT preserves structured urban layouts in satellite imagery where other models struggle.
-While SAM is typically a strong segmentation baseline, its design prioritizes object-centric cues, leading to suboptimal results in densely structured or abstract scenes.
-More visual comparisons are provided in Appendix~\ref{sec: More_visual_comparisons}.
+While SAM is a strong segmentation baseline, its design prioritizes object-centric cues, leading to suboptimal results in structured or dynamic scenes.
+More visual comparisons are shown in the supplementary material.